Stockholder Engagement

 • We do not have tax gross-ups in severance or change in control agreements

-• We do not allow new SERP participants or enhanced SERP benefits
+• We do not allow new SERP participants

 • We do not allow executive loans